 1. Accreditation: Ensure the program is recognized and accredited by relevant health and safety authorities.

-2. Comprehensiveness: The course should cover all essential aspects of First Aid and CPR.
+2. Comprehensiveness: The course should cover all essential First Aid and CPR aspects.

-3. Practical Components: Look for programs that include hands-on training to practice the skills.
+3. Practical Components: Look for programs with hands-on training to practice the skills.

 4. Instructor Expertise: Experienced and certified instructors make a significant difference in the quality of training.